 Weekly Technical Commentary

-Rallying from 88.00 towards the 9-week moving average and first Fibonacci resistance, taking a few Yen crosses to new highs for this year (AUD/JPY, NOK/JPY and NZD/JPY).
-We still feel this latest bounce will probably be capped around 91.50, and while below 92.55 we continue to favour a series of cautious downside tests of key support between 87.00 and 1995’s 85.00 (below which it spiked to a low 79.75 over a three month period).
+Taking fright at 88.00, ahead of January’s low at 87.10, a level that held miraculously some might say.
+This latest bounce will probably be capped around 91.50 and while below 92.55 we continue to favour a series of cautious downside tests of key support between 87.00 and 1995’s 85.00 (below which it spiked to a low 79.75 over a three month period).
 This in the context of generalised US dollar weakness which we expect through to year-end and probably a lot longer.
 The slower the move, the longer it should last.
-Note that from almost oversold against the Yen, the US dollar is now almost overbought.
+Note that at the moment the US dollar is not oversold against the Yen but bearish momentum has eased very considerably.
+A weekly close below 88.75 should see it increase significantly.